 Model questions and answers

-Write your proposal in 220-260 words in an appropriate style.
+Write your review in 220-260 words in an appropriate style.